OpenEvalProject/evals/manuscripts/elife-13876/v1/manuscript.md

 Taken together, results in the absence and presence of ligand demonstrate that domains D4 and D7 are essential for establishing the properly oriented unliganded, as well as ligand-bound, VEGFR-2 dimers.
 We therefore propose that the unliganded state is a critically important intermediate in VEGFR-2 activation.

-## The C482R EC mutation induces ligand-independent constitutive receptor dimerization and activation
+### The C482R EC mutation induces ligand-independent constitutive receptor dimerization and activation

-The C482R mutation in D5 of VEGFR-2 has been implicated in infantile hemangioma, characterized by disorganized angiogenesis in infants (
+The C482R mutation in D5 of VEGFR-2 has been implicated in infantile hemangioma, characterized by disorganized angiogenesis in infants (Boye et al., 2009).
+The FRET data for the mutant are shown in Figure 6 A–D. The fraction of dimeric C482R EC+TM receptor was similar in the presence and absence of ligand and was not dependent on receptor concentration.
+The Intrinsic FRET values measured in the presence and absence of ligand were the same, and similar to those measured for ligand-bound wild-type VEGFR-2 dimers.
+Thus, it appears that this mutation locked the VEGFR-2 dimer in the ligand-bound conformation in the absence of ligand.
+Consistent with these structural observations, the phosphorylation in the presence and absence of ligand was the same (Figure 6E), despite the fact that this mutant was capable of binding fluorescent ligand (Figure 6F).
+The data in Figure 6 therefore demonstrate the formation of constitutive C482R mutant dimers both in the absence and the presence of ligand.
+They also reveal a lack of structural transition upon ligand binding.
+Importantly, the phosphorylation of the mutant was higher than the phosphorylation of the wild-type in the absence of ligand (Figure 6E), demonstrating that this mutation causes pathological ligand-independent constitutive VEGFR-2 activation.

 ![Figure 6.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig6-v1.jpg)

 **Figure 6.:** (A) FRET efficiencies determined in individual plasma-membrane-derived vesicles.
 (B) Corrected FRET as a function of receptor concentration.
 The corrected FRET for the mutant does not depend on receptor concentration, demonstrating that the mutant is a constitutive dimer in the presence and absence of ligand.
 (C) Measured donor versus acceptor concentrations in each vesicle.
 (D) Histograms of measured FRET efficiencies for the mutant, yielding Intrinsic FRET values of ~0.42.
 (E) Western blots showing an increase in phosphorylation due to the C482R mutation, in the absence of ligand, and no further increase upon ligand treatment.
 The top bands correspond to the mature fully glycosylated form of VEGFR-2.
-(F) Confocal images of VEGF-A121-AF594 binding to EC+TM VEGFR-2 C482R in CHO membrane vesicles, demonstrating that the C482R mutant is capable of ligand binding.DOI: http://dx.doi.org/10.7554/eLife.13876.015
+(F) Confocal images of VEGF-A121-AF594 binding to EC+TM VEGFR-2 C482R in CHO membrane vesicles, demonstrating that the C482R mutant is capable of ligand binding.

 To confirm that the unliganded C482R dimer structure is similar to the ligand-bound wild-type VEGFR-2 dimer structure, we engineered the N762I-V769I-G770I mutations in the C482 mutant construct.
-The FRET data for the mutant EC+TM, shown in
+The FRET data for the mutant EC+TM, shown in Figure 7A and B, demonstrate that the TM domain mutations altered the Intrinsic FRET for the C482 mutant, suggesting that at least one of these amino acids mediate helix-helix contacts in the C482 mutant, reminiscent of the case of the ligand-bound wild-type dimer.
+Consistent with this result, the TM domain mutations decreased the phosphorylation of the full-length C482R mutant receptor, as observed for the ligand-bound wild-type VEGFR-2 dimer (Figure 7 C).

 ![Figure 7.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig7-v1.jpg)

-**Figure 7.:** Figure 4).(A) Corrected FRET efficiencies for the EC+TM C482R-N762I-V769I-G770I mutant as a function of receptor concentration, indicative of constitutive dimers.
+**Figure 7.:** (A) Corrected FRET efficiencies for the EC+TM C482R-N762I-V769I-G770I mutant as a function of receptor concentration, indicative of constitutive dimers.
 (B) Histograms of Intrinsic FRET measured for the EC+TM C482R mutant and the EC+TM C482R-N762I-V769I-G770I mutant.
 The TM domain mutations alter Intrinsic FRET and thus the structure of the C482R dimer.
-(C) The N762I-V769I-G770I set of mutations obliterate the activity of the C482R mutant, as in the case of the ligand-bound wild type.DOI: http://dx.doi.org/10.7554/eLife.13876.016
+(C) The N762I-V769I-G770I set of mutations obliterate the activity of the C482R mutant, as in the case of the ligand-bound wild type.

 ![Figure 7—figure supplement 1.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig7-figsupp1-v1.jpg)

 **Figure 7—figure supplement 1.:** Right: Western blots under non-reducing conditions.
 No dimeric bands were observed under any conditions.
-The constitutive dimerization of the C482R mutant is not due to cysteine-induced intermolecular cross-linking mediated by unpaired cysteines.DOI: http://dx.doi.org/10.7554/eLife.13876.017
+The constitutive dimerization of the C482R mutant is not due to cysteine-induced intermolecular cross-linking mediated by unpaired cysteines.

 We next investigated whether intermolecular disulfide bonds between possible unpaired cysteine residues in the full-length and EC+TM C482R mutant receptors promote constitutive dimerization of the receptor.
 We analyzed the dimerization state of the receptors under reducing and oxidizing conditions using Western blotting.
 The results, shown in Figure 7—figure supplement 1, demonstrate that receptors were not disulfide-linked both in the presence and absence of reducing agent.
 Thus, the C482 mutation did not lead to direct intermolecular disulfide bond formation, which suggests that the structural effects of the C482R mutation are more complex.
 Perhaps, this mutation alters the protein fold.
 In addition, this mutation may affect interactions with other proteins such as co-receptors.

 ## Discussion

-## VEGFR-2 forms dimers in the plasma membrane in the absence and presence of ligand
+### VEGFR-2 forms dimers in the plasma membrane in the absence and presence of ligand

 VEGFR-2 has been believed to exist in a monomeric form in the absence of ligand and has been hypothesized to follow the canonical model of ligand-induced dimerization and activation (Yang et al., 2010; Hyde et al., 2012; Koch et al., 2011; Matsumoto et al., 2001; Olsson et al., 2006).
 Using a quantitative FRET-based methodology, specifically designed to probe receptor interactions in the plasma membrane, we demonstrated that full-length VEGFR-2 forms dimers in the absence of ligand.
 A substantial fraction of the receptors is dimeric for receptor expression levels reported for endothelial cells (10 to 100 receptors per square micron).
 Furthermore, these unliganded dimeric receptors are phosphorylated, albeit to a low degree.
 The basal phosphorylation occurs on Y1054/1059 and Y1175 (Figure 6E), as well as on Y1214 (Lamalice et al., 2006).
 Consistent with these observations, phosphorylation of downstream kinases has been reported in endothelial cells in the absence of ligand (Oubaha et al., 2009; Labrecque et al., 2003).